Giuseppe Mascitelli

 Giuseppe Mascitelli (born 9 November 1959) is an Italian entrepreneur and innovator known for his work in corporate communications and digital media.
 A graduate in Philosophy from the University of Urbino, Mascitelli has been instrumental in integrating technology with communication strategies, coining the term "Tecnocreativo" to describe professionals adept in both technological and humanistic domains.

 In 1998, he co-founded Alboran S.p.A. with Ennio Doris, launching Italy's first business television channel.
-Mascitelli also served as CEO of Mediolanum Comunicazione S.p.A. from 1996 to 2011, overseeing the development of the Mediolanum Channel and the Mediolanum Market Forum.
+Mascitelli was CEO of Mediolanum Comunicazione S.p.A. from 1996 to 2011, overseeing the development of the Mediolanum Channel and the Mediolanum Market Forum.
 Additionally, he founded Filmare Group, a holding company encompassing various initiatives in communication and media.

 In the 2020s, Mascitelli has focused on immersive digital experiences, founding Home SeTv to bring virtual reality into everyday settings.
 He has also been a business management consultant of Banca Mediolanum S.p.A.
 His work continues to influence the intersection of technology, communication, and human experience.